mu-semtech/mu-migrations-service/README.md

 ## How to

 Migrations are specified in files, to be executed in the order of their filename.
+The files may reside in subfolders.
 It is advised to use the unix system time as the basis for the filename of your migration, postfixed with a short name of what the migration performs.

-In the future, we intend multiple folders to be supported, so the migrations can be grouped on a logical level.

 ### Specifying the migration